I3uckwheat/cards-of-carousal/README.md

 ## **Getting Started**

+1. Be sure you are on Node version 14 LTS

 ### Installations

 1. Run `npm run install-all` on the top level (directory with both frontend and backend directories)